jborbely/msl-network2/docs/examples/heartbeat.md

 def heartbeat_handler(counter: int) -> None:
-    """Handles published data from the Heartbeat Service.""" print(f"Heartbeat {counter=} (Press ENTER to perform the next task)")
+    """Receives published data from the Heartbeat Service.""" print(f"Heartbeat {counter=} (Press ENTER to perform the next task)")

 with Client() as client:
     link = client.link("Heartbeat")

-    # Subscribe to publications with a function that will be called with the published data
+    # Subscribe to publications with a callback function to receive published data
     link.subscribe(heartbeat_handler)

     # Wait until ENTER is pressed to reset the counter